cjsatuforc/sodium/README.md

 # sodium
 Fusion 360 add-in UI testing framework, written in Python.

 This framework allows you to automate UI and integration testing for your add-in, running right in Fusion 360.
-Though it is written in Python, it should work with add-ins defined in any language (provided to you use our suggested setup)
+Though it is written in Python, it should work with add-ins defined in any language (provided to you use our suggested setup).

+## Usage

 To setup for use (suggested):